-In the herbal world, slippery elm is the inner bark of a particular species of elm tree.
+In the herbal world, slippery elm is the inner bark of a particular species of the elm tree.
 It is used for a number of herbal preparations, many of which relieve throat and digestive issues.
 The light, fluffy bark is commonly used as a binder for making herbal pills and as a light non-stick coating to keep homemade lozenges from sticking together.

-What Is Slippery Elm?
+What Slippery Elm Is

 The slippery elm tree is very similar to the more common American elm.

-- Its branches grow higher and there are fewer large branches.
+- Its branches grow higher, and there are fewer large branches.

 - Its leaves are the signature elm shape — broad, elliptical, and serrated — though they are larger with more of a sandpaper-like texture than other elms.